 This helps them rationalize both maintenance tasks and purchase activities to get the best prices.
 They also get the maximum life out of every piece of RFID-tagged equipment.
 This implementation was so successful that Delta made RFID implementation a corporate priority in 2015.
 They have since implemented a number of additional RFID solutions and are considered the aviation RFID ‘Poster Child’ for how to take advantage of this technology.

-In 2019, United Airlines is deeply embedded in the RFID implementation process our suite of RFID applications to meet their needs into the future, both on-aircraft (RFIDAeroCheck) and on-ground (RFIDAeroCheck) for tool tracking.
+In 2019, United Airlines is deeply embedded in the RFID implementation process our suite of RFID applications to meet their needs into the future, both on-aircraft (RFIDAeroCheck) and on-ground (RFIDAeroTrack) for tool tracking in all their tool rooms system-wide.

 In the late ’80s/early 90’s (remember those days of pre-Internet and pre-WiFi?), the Principal architected and implemented an estimated $3M worth of bar code hardware supporting $25M worth of new systems over a 5 year period, including systems for inventory control, warehouse management, parts traceability, work-in-progress tracking, automatic part re-ordering, vendor managed inventory, as well as shipping, receiving, binning and other processes related to inventory management.
 The Principal also designed and installed a state-of-the-art worldwide, distributed data, document management system to control and quickly deliver the current Illustrated Parts Catalogues (IPC) and repair manuals to aircraft mechanics that was finally retired after 25 years in service.